top of page

 Momentum follows.

-It becomes harder because the environment grows more complex while the space to think becomes smaller.
+It becomes harder because complexity expands while the space to think becomes smaller.

 When thinking space is restored, clarity returns.